sglmnaz/mars-rover/README.md

 # Mars Rover

+## This branch is meant to be used in conjunction with the front-end web app
+You can find the app at https://github.com/sglmnaz/mars-rover-web.

 You’re part of the team that explores Mars by sending remotely controlled vehicles to the surface of the planet.
 Develop an API that translates the commands sent from earth to instructions that are understood by the rover.

 ## Requirements